GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

 **\<Should there be a config option in `skaffold.yaml`?\>**

-Resolution: __Not Yet Resolved__
+Resolution: Yes.

 ## Implementation plan
 1. Implement the CLI flag and env var variant first.
 This should also be the most important for the IDE integration.
-2. Implement the global Skaffold config variant.
+2. Implement `skaffold.yaml` variant if applicable.
-3. Implement `skaffold.yaml` variant if applicable.
+3. Implement the global Skaffold config variant.
 4. Implement `skaffold config set` adaptions.
 5. Implement the namespace functionality.